KubernetesBeginner90 min

 Imperative vs. Declarative

-Imperative Example
+Imperative Examples

-# Imperative command to create a pod
+# Create a pod

 kubectl run my-pod --image=nginx

-# Imperative command to create a deployment with 3 replicas
+# Create a deployment with replicas

 kubectl create deployment my-deployment --image=nginx --replicas=3